 HNC in Art Practice (Fine Art) // Level 4

-This course is taught in the Creative Studios, on the College’s Queen Alexandra Campus in North Shields.
+This course is delivered at our Queen Alexandra Campus in North Shields.
 The course is studio led and you will be given time and guidance to develop your own work and areas of interest.
 It focuses on a broad range of fine art practice and you will learn a number of skills that are required to work in the art and design industry.
 Academic staff are practicing artists with national and international profiles.
 Their knowledge and experience is utilised to teach and demonstrate a number of specialisms including life drawing and sculpture.

 Modules (Year 1 & 2)

 - Unit 2: Contextual studies

 - Unit 4: Techniques & Processes